Victor101106/Library-for-IFMA/README.md

 ### Access Control

 - [ ] It should implement different access levels for administrators;
-- [ ] It should implement different access levels for teachers;
+- [ ] It should implement different access levels for employees;
 - [ ] It should implement different access levels for students.

 ### Reporting